mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

         always {
             sh 'conda remove --yes -n ${BUILD_TAG} --all' }
+        filure {
+            echo "Send e-mail, when failed"
         }
     }
+}
 {% endhighlight %}

+Basic frames for pipeline was enclosed in the listing above.
+GitHub is checked with */5 * * * 1-5 frequency (at every 5th minute on every day-of-week from Monday through Friday).
+Default code checkout was suppressed in pipeline options.
+In options, we have also established rules regarding keeping old builds (Round Robin rotation of last 10 builds) and we also established, that each log entry will be timestamped.
+In one stage we create conda environment and install all project dependencies.
+In second stage we check interpreter localization.
 There is also possibility to create separate environment for different python versions (i.e. 2.7 branch).
 All is needed is python version in create command i.e.: `conda create --yes -n env_name python=2`.

-`${BUILD_TAG}` is a string creted by Jenkins from combination of `jenkins-${JOB_NAME}-${BUILD_NUMBER}` variables.
+`${BUILD_TAG}` is a string created by Jenkins from combination of `jenkins-${JOB_NAME}-${BUILD_NUMBER}` variables.
 Convenient to put into a resource file or for easier identification of virtual environment.

+Last, but not least is post block for entire pipeline.
+Always when pipeline finishes (regardless the status), conda environment will be purged from the disk.

 Quick peek at conda envs list shows, that system works (38 jobs ran and there is only one - `root` environment):